-Personally, I’d go for a bicycle that’s reliable, low-maintenance and doesn’t look that great (to deter thieves), but if you want a shiny new racing bike, that’s totally up to you.
+Personally, I'd go for a bicycle that's reliable, low-maintenance and understated (to deter thieves), but if you want a flashy new racing bike, that's totally up to you.

-On a final note: once you have a bicycle, get yourself a basic multi-tool and a puncture repair kit from HEMA or any bicycle store.
-They really cost next to nothing, and in the long run will be far cheaper than going to a shop for punctures (it happens to everyone!).
-And if you don’t know how to fix a puncture… YouTube is your friend!
+On a final note: once you have a bicycle, get yourself a good bicycle lock and a basic multi-tool and puncture repair kit.
+They really cost next to nothing, and in the long run, will be far cheaper than going to a shop for punctures (it happens to everyone!).
+And if you don't know how to fix a puncture... it's really easy - YouTube is your friend.

 Good luck and happy cycling!